OctopusDeploy/docs/docs/octopus-rest-api/examples/tasks/reprioritize-tasks.md

         - `RunbookRun` - looks for runbook runs only
         - `Both` - looks for both deployments and runbooks runs

-At least one filter for environments OR projects OR tenants must be supplied.
+You must supply at least one task id OR at least one filter for environments OR projects OR tenants must be supplied.

 ## Script